theandrew168/sbs-website/content/posts/embracing-functional-simplicity.md

 # Process each blog individually.
 for blog in blogs:
-	# Skip the blog if it has been recently synced.
-	delta = now - blog.synced_at
-	if delta < sync_interval:
-		continue

-	# Update the blog's synced_at time.
-	db.update_blog_synced_at(blog, now)

 	# Fetch the blog's RSS / Atom feed.
 	feed = fetch_feed(blog)

-	# If changed, update the blog's cache headers.
-	if feed.etag:
-		db.update_blog_cache_headers(blog, feed.etag)
-	if feed.last_modified:
-		db.update_blog_cache_headers(blog, feed.last_modified)

-	# If the feed indicates no new content, skip it.
-	if not feed.has_changed:
-		continue

 	# Process each feed post individually.
 	for feed_post in feed.posts: